dfinity/candid/spec/Candid-Motoko.md

  * We can round-trip all Motoko values of sharable type.
 More precisely:

-   When exporting an Motoko type `ta` into an IDL type `ti`, then round-tripping a value `va : ta` through `ti` yields a value that is indistinguishable from `va` at type `ta`.
+   When exporting an Motoko type `ta` into an Candid type `ti`, then round-tripping a value `va : ta` through `ti` yields a value that is indistinguishable from `va` at type `ta`.

- * Motoko can receive all IDL types: The type export has an inverse, the type import mapping, which is injective (up-to IDL type equivalence via shorthands).
+ * Motoko can receive all Candid types: The type export has an inverse, the type import mapping, which is injective (up-to Candid type equivalence via shorthands).

- * Motoko can receive all IDL values when importing an IDL:
+ * Motoko can receive all Candid values when importing an Candid file:

-   When importing an IDL type `ti` into `ta`, then every IDL value `vi : ti` will successfully translated to an Motoko value of type `ta`.
+   When importing an Candid type `ti` into `ta`, then every Candid value `vi : ti` will successfully translated to an Motoko value of type `ta`.

 The following are not necessary true: